Qitmeer/docs/Document/content/qxtools/_index.en.md

-    hd-derive             Derive a child HD (BIP32) key from another HD public or private key. mnemonic-new          create a mnemonic world-list (BIP39) from an entropy mnemonic-to-entropy   return back to the entropy (the random seed) from a mnemonic world list (BIP39) mnemonic-to-seed      convert a mnemonic world-list (BIP39) to its 512 bits seed ec-new                create a new EC private key from an entropy (seed). ec-to-public          derive the EC public key from an EC private key (the compressed format by default ) ec-to-wif             convert an EC private key to a WIF, associates with the compressed public key by default.
+    hd-derive             Derive a child HD (BIP32) key from another HD public or private key. mnemonic-new          create a mnemonic world-list (BIP39) from an entropy mnemonic-to-entropy   return back to the entropy (the random seed) from a mnemonic world list (BIP39) mnemonic-to-seed      convert a mnemonic world-list (BIP39) to its 512 bits seed. ec-new                create a new EC private key from an entropy (seed). ec-to-public          derive the EC public key from an EC private key (the compressed format by default ) ec-to-wif             convert an EC private key to a WIF, associates with the compressed public key by default.